 Some years later, Mickey confessed something to me.
 He said, ‘I have to tell you something about all those royalties…Stan was responsible for a lot of that.’
 Stan secretly paid me out of his own pocket to help me out.
 I returned the favor shortly before Stan’s passing.
 When he had his long illness in the hospital, Audree Coke (Kenton’s wife then) contacted me.
 I gladly offered to assist in his medical expenses by relinquishing all my publishing rights to Stan and Creative World.
 I should have renewed them, but didn’t give it another thought.
 After 28 years, all publishing rights come back to the composer.
 I wrote over 100 pieces and would have owned everything by now, over a million dollars worth.”
 (3)

+>

-In this performance of “Salute,” Pete Rugolo makes good use of the large string section, comprised of the best Hollywood session players of the time.
+> In this performance of “Salute,” Pete Rugolo makes good use of the large string section, comprised of the best Hollywood session players of the time.
 He utilizes the two basic string performance techniques, arco, meaning “bowed,” and pizzicato, meaning “plucked,” to create contrasts in melody and rhythm.
 The lovely, floating introduction, played by the strings arco without the rhythm section, is warmly melodic and richly harmonized.

+>

-Laurindo Almeida’s guitar provides a brief transition to the pizzicato stings, setting forth (with Almeida’s guitar) the syncopated Italianate rhythm and chords that are the background for Milt Bernhart’s open trombone statement of Rugolo’s sultry, chromatic melody. ((Bernhart is shown at right.)
+> Laurindo Almeida’s guitar provides a brief transition to the pizzicato stings, setting forth (with Almeida’s guitar) the syncopated Italianate rhythm and chords that are the background for Milt Bernhart’s open trombone statement of Rugolo’s sultry, chromatic melody.
+(Bernhart is shown at left.)

+>

-The next transition, with the syncopated rhythm continuing, is provided by Bud Shank’s flute.
+> The next transition, with the syncopated rhythm continuing, is provided by Bud Shank’s flute.
 The music that follows is played by the soaring arco strings, once again out of tempo and without rhythmic accompaniment.
 In this sequence, Rugolo shows his great ability to write provocative music for strings: notice how he blends the instruments, uses different registers, and harmonizes the music.